paion-data/.github/profile/README.md

 "Jiaqi, I would like you to try some numerical analysis to investigate this nano-scale Quantum battery environment.
 This environment is described by this finite-wall-potential [Schrödinger equation](https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation).
 It'd be great if you could solve this potential and plot the solution so we can visually understand how an electron behaves in this space in terms of energy preservation."

-**Let me explain what my professor just said above in a 3rd-grade language**: basically, it means if you were to give this problem to [Albert Einstein](https://en.wikipedia.org/wiki/Albert_Einstein), very likely he would look at you with a pair of hopeless eyes and yell at you saying: "No way man, no!
+**Let me explain what my professor just said above in a 3rd-grade language**: basically, it means if you were to give this problem to [Albert Einstein](https://en.wikipedia.org/wiki/Albert_Einstein), who was believed to be one of the founders of Quantum Physics, very likely he would look at you with a pair of hopeless eyes and yell at you saying: "No way man, no!
 I know human limit.
 No solution with a paper and a pen.
 It's over!"

 Not only does it sounds impractical, it actually was from my standpoint as a Junior Physics major.
 It's Quantum Physics!
 To me, it's a world of "no-solutions"!
 And this problem in particular is no exception!
 How am I supposed to finish this assignment even when the top Physics student like Einstein has no idea about???